geosanitation/frontend/README.md

 ```
 The backend code for this project is stored in a private repository.
 However, you can utilize the preprod environments as a backend to access data.
 Simply copy the content of environment.preprod.ts and replace the content of environment.ts.

-If you have any concerns or questions about the backend code, please feel free to contact me (xpirixii@gmail.com) via email.

 ### Basemaps

 To integrate basemaps, you'll need your own MapTiler key.
 If you don't have one yet, log in to https://cloud.maptiler.com/ and create a new key in the `API Keys` tab.
 Then, paste the key in `mapTilerKey` variable in all your environments files.